 Main Varieties of Strawberries

 Did you know strawberries don’t ripen after being picked?!
-So those strawberries that you buy from a grocery store that have travelled across the country will never taste as good as ones you pick when fully ripe.
+So those strawberries that you buy from a grocery store that spent days travelling across the country will never taste as good as ones you pick when fully ripe.
 Locally grown berries tend to be sweeter, smaller, more nutritious, and denser than the varieties of berries grown to sit in grocery stores.

 Both flavor and nutrition start to degrade soon after picking.
 The vitamin C content and the antioxidant amounts fade quickly.
 Strawberries are best within 24 hours of being picked, although some people have luck extending the life of their fresh berries by soaking them in one-part apple cider vinegar to one-part water for a few minutes before drying very thoroughly and refrigerating.